-In 2021 and 2020, expenses relating to these leases amounted to P2.4 million and P2.6 million, and is presented as Rentals under Selling and Administrative Expense account in the statements of comprehensive income (see Note 12).
-As at March 31, 2021 and 2020 the Company is committed to short-term leases, and the total commitment at these dates is P0.2 million and P0.6 million, respectively.
+In 2022 and 2021, expenses relating to these leases amounted to P0.3 million and P2.4 million and is presented as Rentals under Selling and Administrative Expense account in the statements of comprehensive income (see Note 12).
+As at March 31, 2022 and 2021, the Company has not committed to short-term leases.